sks4world/The-Sanskrit-Project/Ramayana/Aranya Kanda/output/Readme.md

 ### The reasoning:

-If someone wants to learn Python language, it is ideal to get that knowledge from a well versed Python practitioner.
-Same kind of knowledge about Python language, without bias, is difficult to get from a Java practitioner.
-Before or after learning Python thoroughly, if there is interest to learn Java language, then by all means learning Java from the Java practitioner is ideal.
-It may help to compare.
-Similarly, Sanatana Dharma has to be learnt from those who practise it with reverence, not from anyone else.
-Research work follows the same principle.
-An understanding of something is based upon the past knowledge from renowned sources in that domain.
+As an example, for those aspiring to master the Python language, it is recommended to seek guidance from an experienced Python practitioner.
+Gaining unbiased knowledge about Python from a Java practitioner may present challenges.
+Following a thorough understanding of Python, if there's an interest in learning Java, it is advisable to acquire that knowledge from a proficient Java practitioner.
+This approach facilitates effective comparison and comprehension.

+In a parallel manner, the study of Sanatana Dharma is best undertaken under the guidance of practitioners who approach it with reverence.
+Similar principles apply to research work, where a comprehensive understanding stems from past knowledge derived from esteemed sources within the specific domain.